rt-heroku/mule-heroku-buildpack/README.md

+This buildpack is also registered in Heroku and you can add it with the key `rt/mule`

 # Deploy a Mule App to Heroku Dynos

-This projects deploys a Mule 4.4.0 (default) Runtime to a Heroku Dyno .
+This projects deploys a Mule 4.4.0 (default) Runtime to a Heroku Dyno, but you can set any version.

 The buildpack includes a pre-built Domain project that has an HTTP Listener that leverages the `PORT` that is assigned when the Dyno is deployed.
+You can [download this Domain project](https://github.com/rt-heroku/mule-heroku-buildpack/blob/main/lib/heroku-domain.jar) from the lib folder and add import it into your Anypoint Studio.
 It will also generate the necessary Profile to run, but you can create your own and deploy it, just add it to the folder and commit it to git.

 ## Requirements